gabriel-souzalima/Contador_de_Carros/README.md

 # Video Car Counter with YOLOv8

-A Python application that uses the YOLOv8 model to detect, track, and count cars crossing a virtual line in a video.
+A Python program that uses the YOLOv8 model to detect, track, and count cars crossing a virtual line in a video.
 This project was developed as a practical study in Computer Vision.

 ## Demo